-This Pumpkin Cream Cheese Bread is the perfect fall recipe to make.
-Moist, soft, and packed with flavors that will warm up your heart.
-It’s an easy make and doesn’t require any special skills.
+This Pumpkin cream cheese bread is the perfect fall recipe to make.
+Moist, soft, and packed with flavor.
+It’s easy to make and doesn’t require any special skills.
 The cream cheese filling adds an extra flavor and creamy texture.
 You can use fresh pumpkin or pumpkin puree, the choice is yours, and it tastes delicious either way.

 How to make pumpkin puree?

 Making pumpkin puree couldn’t be easier.
 Cut the pumpkin in half and scoop out the seeds using a spoon.

 Then cut each half into smaller-sized pieces.
 Arrange them on a baking tray lined with parchment paper, facing inside, and bake them in the oven at 350°F (180°C) till soft.